Water Damage Restoration In Bethel, CT

 Green Restoration provides certified water damage restoration in Bethel, CT, serving Greenwood Avenue, Stony Hill, Sympaug, Codfish Hill, Plumtrees, Walnut Hill, Grassy Plain, Hawleyville, Putnam Park, and Town Center from our Stamford office at 47 Cedar Street.
 With direct access via Route 6 and I-84, our IICRC-certified technicians arrive within 60 minutes of your call.
 We handle Still River corridor flooding, burst pipes, basement flooding, ice dam intrusion, and historic Greenwood Avenue plaster preservation.

-As a locally owned company operating from our 47 Cedar Street office in Stamford, we know what Bethel properties face: Still River FEMA Zone AE upstream exposure (7.92 inches August 2024), Greenwood Avenue plaster-on-lath historic homes, post-war Stony Hill ranches, and northern Fairfield County's highest 2024 rainfall total.
+As a locally owned company operating from our 47 Cedar Street office in Stamford, we know what Bethel properties face: Still River mapped floodplain upstream exposure (7.92 inches August 2024), Greenwood Avenue plaster-on-lath historic homes, post-war Stony Hill ranches, and northern Fairfield County's highest 2024 rainfall total.
 Our crews provide IICRC-standard documentation that adjusters from Chubb, PURE Insurance, AIG Private Client, State Farm, Travelers, Liberty Mutual, and Allstate require.
 We are not licensed public adjusters and do not negotiate claims on your behalf.
+According to Green Restoration field documentation, Bethel losses tied to the local river corridor are scoped by water category before any equipment is placed, because the category decides containment and what material has to come out.

 See typical Bethel water damage pricing in 60 seconds.
 Category 1 to 3.